Search engine optimization and SEO basics are essential for growing your business online.

 Updating content will help your site rank on the SERP faster than a new piece of content.
 It also needs less time and fewer resources to update and It will also improve your number of visitors, leads almost immediately.

 Updating some of your strongest pieces of content increases its lifespan so you can obtain the best results over a longer period particularly if it's evergreen content.

 The final part of this involves removing your outdated content that’s no longer important to your audience.
 Although your goal is to assure your content is evergreen, some of it becomes outdated over time.

 Blog posts won’t start ranking immediately, they take time to create search authority.

-When you publish blog posts and keep them updated, you’ll get the rewards in the form of traffic and leads for the long-term.
+When you publish blog posts and keep them updated, you’ll get rewards in the form of traffic and leads for the long term.